rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-18-28c4d8f88d2dd516-listing-of-new-debt-securities-of-360-one-prime-limited.md

 stocks:
 - 360ONE
 tags:
+- 360-one-prime
+- bond
 - debt-securities
+- icra-rating
 - listing
 - private-placement
-- 360-one-prime
-- corporate-bonds
-- icra-rating
 title: Listing of New Debt Securities of 360 ONE Prime Limited
 ---